 I work on wood because I’m interested in the surface and layers of a painting.
 I was trained as a printmaker, with a strong background in drawing.
 Line is an important element in my work.
 I start with layers of paint on wood panels and build a rich active surface before a composition evolves.
 I carve linear patterns into the wood surface.
 I work intuitively as I apply paint with brushes and cards; or remove layers with sand paper, Windex, or carving.

-I’m drawn to certain ingredients such as: layers, botanicals, towers, maps, circles, and pattern.
+I’m drawn to certain ingredients such as: layers, botanical, towers, maps, circles, and pattern.
 Circles have been with me the longest, since graduate school, so for over 20 years.
 I identify with the obvious references to the shape; centered, wholeness, sphere, etc. However, the attraction for me is the playful quality a circle or sphere evokes.
-I enjoy the fact that a circle/sphere is both an organic and a geometric shape.
+I appreciate the fact that a circle/sphere is both an organic and a geometric shape.
 I am interested in contrasting and blending the industrial and the natural world.

 In my paintings the structure is usually the layers of color or patterns.
 It could be stripes, dots, or a grid of blocks.
 This is my way of keeping order to the piece.
 It’s also a place to start or escape if I’m lost or indecisive.
 The line, carved or drawn serves to bring the color patterns together as a connecting thread.
 The layers of color patterns inform the drawing and guide the carving tool.